AbdelrhmanHamouda/locust-k8s-operator/docs/getting_started.md

 At this point, it is possible to check the cluster and all required resources will be running based on the passed configuration in the custom resource.

-The Operator will create the following resources in teh cluster for each valid custom resource:
+The Operator will create the following resources in the cluster for each valid custom resource:

 - A kubernetes _service_ for the _master_ node so it is reachable by other _worker_ nodes.
 - A kubernetes _Job_ to manage the _master_ node.